Sitting beside a small campfire, Kaidus wordlessly stared at the silver ring in his hand while thinking about his family.

 Adding them to the three that he had already gutted, skinned, and parted, he was busily building a second wooden structure to hang and cure some of the meat.

 The beast descended next to his smoking fire and turned to look at him briefly, then tucked its precious wings away alongside its body.
-Arching its head, it took bites at a few of the meat that he was smoking, and curled itself next to the fire, looking exhausted.
+Arching its head, it began taking bites at a few of the strips of meat that he was smoking before curling itself next to the fire, looking exhausted.

-“… Hah… Okay…” He stared with a befuddled expression.
-He had no idea what to say, seeing the guest that had suddenly decided to join him for breakfast.
+“… Hah… okay…” He stared with a befuddled expression, seeing the guest that had suddenly decided to join him for breakfast.

-Moving towards the serpent, it shifted its position and stared back at him cautiously.
+Moving toward the serpent, it shifted its position and stared back at him cautiously.
 “What are you doing back here?”
 He questioned.

 “HSSSSS!!!!”
 It hissed warily, arching its head back in an aggressive stance, reminiscent of the large hvaral that he had met during the rjus.

 Backing off, he walked over to the small pile of raw wolf meat that he had sliced into thin strips earlier.
 Grabbing a handful, he brought them to the snake.

 It watched him carefully, then hissed again when he lowered his hand, even lashing forward and baring its fangs to warn him.